Last Updated on October 2nd, 2019

 Does this mean spearmint tea can cure every kind of acne?
-Again, spearmint tea is known to reduce the male-hormone androgen, which could be the cause of acne in women who suffer from hormonal imbalanced.
+Again, spearmint tea is known to reduce the male-hormone androgen, which could be the cause of acne in women5 who suffer from hormonal imbalance.
 If you have acne that isn’t hormone-related, spearmint tea might not be your miracle cure.
 But it doesn’t hurt to try it anyway.

-On another note, since spearmint tea seems to be helpful for women struggling with male hormones in their body, it may be safe to say that acne-prone men won’t exactly experience the same miracle results that women are facing.
+On another note, since spearmint tea seems to be helpful for women struggling with male hormones6 in their body, it may be safe to say that acne-prone men won’t exactly experience the same miracle results that women are facing.
 But then again, you never know.